A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.A.3 The board makes strategic decisions based on social and financial data.

 Many boards view their role as primarily financial, and as such, they focus on corporate oversight and fiduciary responsibilities.
 However, this attitude creates a gap between the provider’s purpose (benefiting clients) and the board’s management priorities.
-Your board should adopt a balanced approach to performance management, drawing on both social and financial information.
+The board should adopt a balanced approach to social and financial performance management by reviewing each decision in light of how it will affect clients.
 To achieve this balance, the board must:

 • Have on-going access to social performance information;